Carer Support Payment - How much Carer Support Payment will I get?

 If you get Carer Support Payment, you’ll also get an extra payment called a Carer's Allowance Supplement.
 You do not need to apply for it.

-- £293.50 in June 2025 - you'll get this payment if you're getting Carer Support Payment on 14 April 2025.
+- £293.50 was paid in June 2025 - this payment was for people who were getting Carer Support Payment on 14 April 2025.

-- £293.50 in December 2025 - you'll get this payment if you're getting Carer Support Payment on 13 October 2025.
+- £293.50 on 4 December 2025 - this payment is for people who were getting Carer Support Payment on 13 October 2025.

 For more information about Carer's Allowance Supplement, visit the Scottish Government website.